commercialhaskell/rio/rio/README.md

   regardless of qualification.
 For instance, if you are importing both `RIO.Map.\\` and `RIO.List.\\` do not import either one unqualified.

-__TODO__ In the future, we may have editor integration or external tooling to help with import management.
-Also, see project template comments below.
+In the future, we may have editor integration or external tooling to help with import management.

 ### Language extensions